 Dabhoi or Darbhavati as it was known once upon a time belongs to that golden period of ancient India.
 When the architecture was probably at its best with temples of Khajuraho in North, Chola temples in South and even the Sun temple of nearby Modhera.
 This was a time when no walls were plain, they were either painted or sculpted.

 Carved Gates of Dabhoi

-Since we came from Vadodara, the first gate we met in the West was Vadodari Gate.
+Since we came from Vadodara, the first gate we met in the West was the Vadodari Gate.
 A tall narrow gate with ornate brackets and sculpted figures on walls.
 Around the gate stands a wall with corridors and Kanguras or parapets that look from a later period.
 Most carvings are from Hindu mythology.
 You can recognize some of the sculptures.
-But most are in dilapidated state.
+But most are in a dilapidated state.
 People of the city were sitting in the lawns and were curious to see us clicking pictures.

 We tried asking questions to them but they simply did not understand the relevance of an old gate for outsiders.
-Dabhoi does not seem to be a place frequented by tourists so you see the gates, as they are a part of today’s life.
+The town does not seem to be a place frequented by tourists so you see the gates, as they are a part of today’s life.
 Sometimes it is a gateway to pass through.
 At times a shelter from rain and sun.
 Sometimes a meeting place and sometimes just an inheritance that is part of your life oblivious to any other meaning that it might carry.

 The Nandodi Gate or South Gate